nh-777/chaostoolkit-tutorials/README.md

 ## Contribute

-Contributors to this project are welcome as this is an open-source effort that seeks [discussions][join] and continuous improvement.
+Contributors to this project are welcome as this is an open-source effort that seeks [discussions][join] and continuous improvement from the community.

 [join]: https://join.chaostoolkit.org/

-### Courses
+### Tutorials

-Contributing new courses is done by creating new directories containing respecting the layout described by the [Katacoda documentation][katadoc].
+New tutorials can be contributed by creating new directories that respect the layout described by the [Katacoda documentation][katadoc].

 [katadoc]: https://www.katacoda.com/docs

-If you want to add a whole new course, you must create a top-level directory.
+If you want to add a whole new tutorial you create a new top-level directory.
-Its name should indicate what users will learn from scenarii in that courses.
+The name of the directory should indicate what will be learnt from the tutorial and its various scenarios.

 The directory name must start with a double-digit indicating the order in which the course should be displayed on the Katacoda portal.